 Usually, you’ll find them in sets of a few – four seems to be the standard – so they cover a variety of sizes of screw, and they are not expensive.
 What they are is an essential addition to any toolkit, so we took a look at some of the screw extractors on the market right now, to see if we can find one that is right for you.

 Before we start, a little bit of jargon explained: you will find us mentioning HRC.
 This is the Rockwell Hardness scale, and it is used to measure the hardness of steel in items such as this plus knife blades and others.
 Basically, with one of these sets, you’re looking at 60HRC and above for effectiveness.

-Our first example is a great place to start as it is a very typical example.
+Our first example on the list of best screw extractors is a great place to start as it is a very typical example.
 You’ll find us repeating many of the features in these descriptions, given that these devices are designed to perform a very specific task, but there are also some differences along the way.
 This example is branded SKMoon – we suspect you’ll also find it branded otherwise – and is a four-piece set of screw extractors.
 They are made from hardened stainless steel, with a hardness of 62-63HRC.